 (3) "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
-This category includes fees for tax compliance, tax advice and tax planning.
+This category includes fees for tax compliance, tax advice, tax planning as well as assistance in connection with provincial and federal tax audits conducted in the normal course of business.